ms/buildtogether.tech/debugging/index.md

 ambitious course project that might lead to graduate research, this is a good place to start.

+Another semi-automated technique for finding bugs is <span g="delta_debugging">delta debugging</span> <cite>Zeller2009,Zeller2021</cite>.
+Fuzz testing (<span x="testing"/>) can automatically generate inputs that make programs fail, but since those inputs are partly or entirely random, and can be quite long, it is sometimes hard to figure out why they make the software fail.
+Delta debugging repeatedly tests subsets of the original fixture, then subsets of those subsets, to produce a minimal failure-inducing case.

 ## Using a Debugger

+The tools described above can make your life a lot more productive, but sooner or later you're going to have to track a bug down yourself.
 A <span g="symbolic_debugger">symbolic debugger</span> is a program that allows you to control and inspect the execution of another program.
-You can step through the target program a line at a time, display the values of variables or expressions, look at the call stack, or (my personal favorite) set *breakpoints* to say "pause the program when it reaches this line" .
-Depending on the language you're using, you may have to compile your program with certain options turned on to make it debuggable, but that's a small price to pay for the hours or days a debugger can save you when you're trying to track down a problem.

-Some debuggers, like GDB, are standalone programs; others are build into IDEs.
+Some, like [GDB][gdb], are standalone programs; others are built into IDEs, but they all have the same basic capabilities.
+(Depending on the language you're using, you may have to compile or run your program with specific options to make it debuggable.)

+<span g="breakpoint">Breakpoints<span>.
+:   You can tell the debugger to pause the program whenever it reaches a certain
+    line.
+You can also create a <span g="conditional_breakpoint">conditional breakpoint</span> that only pauses on that line if some test is true, e.g., if a list is empty or a loop index is zero.

+Inspection.
+:   While the program is paused, you can ask the debugger to show you the values
+    of variables in both the current active function call and in the call stack.
+    This is why we use the word "symbolic": instead of displaying the bytes at particular addresses in memory, the debugger uses the names you wrote.

+Single-stepping.
+:   Rather than requiring you to set breakpoints on several successive lines,
+    the debugger allows you to step through the program a line at a time to see which branches of `if`/`else` statements are taken or how the values of variables change.
+You can also tell it to step into function calls or just step over them so that you can stay focused on one particular problem.

-Both are better than adding `print` statements to your program, recompiling it, and re-running it because:
+Using a debugger is generally more productive than adding `print` statements to your program and re-running it:

--   adding `print` statements takes longer than clicking on a line and setting a breakpoint;
+-   Adding `print` statements takes longer than clicking on a line and setting a breakpoint.

--   adding `print` statements distorts the code you're debugging by moving things around in memory, altering the flow of control, and/or changing the timing of thread execution; and
+-   Adding `print` statements distorts the code you're debugging by moving things around in memory, altering the flow of control, and/or changing the timing of thread execution.

--   it's all too easy to make a mistake in the `print` statement---few things are as frustrating as wasting an afternoon debugging a problem, only to realize that the `print` statement you copied and pasted isn't displaying the values you thought it was.
+-   It's all too easy to make a mistake in the `print` statement.
+Few things are as frustrating as wasting an afternoon debugging a problem, only to realize that the `print` you copied and pasted isn't displaying the values you thought it was.

+{: .continue}
+However, like all tools, a debugger only makes you more productive after you've learned how to use it.
+The good news is that this only takes a few minutes if you're already using an IDE.

 <div class="callout" markdown="1">